RyanPLehan/Tutorial.EntityFrameworkUpdate/README.md

 There are additional items that are included that one might be interested in.
 1. Example of the [Clean Architecture](https://levelup.gitconnected.com/clean-architecture-86c4f03e4771).
-2. Example of the Decorator pattern, including setup via Dependency Injection.
+2. Example of the [Decorator Pattern](https://refactoring.guru/design-patterns/decorator/csharp/example), including setup via Dependency Injection.
-3. Two examples of using HTTP Patch method.
+3. Two examples of using [HTTP Patch](https://en.wikipedia.org/wiki/PATCH_(HTTP)) method.
     -  Updating individual object fields.
     -  Updating a list of objects, where the objects are either added or deleted